Deeplite/deeplite-torch-zoo/README.md

     )
 ```

 The list of all available Object Detection models can be found [here](docs/OBJECT_DETECTION.md/#complete-list-of-models-and-datasets).
-One can also create a custom model based on existing architecture using [this](docs/OBJECT_DETECTION.md/#creating-a-custom-model-based-on-existing-architecture).

 ## Creating an evaluation function